 “Gordon’s got a what?
 The title alone will be enough to make you pick up this book, if the striking cover hasn’t already grabbed your attention.
 At the risk of giving the game away, Lisa Shanahan’s new picture book addresses in a light-hearted, humorous way such serious subjects as bullying, teasing and personal courage and integrity...Shanahan makes excellent use of the repeated rhythmic text that small children love.
 In particular they will enjoy joining in with the animal noises and the chant-like refrains.
 Implied jokes will add to adults’ reading pleasure.
 The strong colours, varied font usage and bold design reflect the text’s inherent vitality.”

-Winner 2003: The 51st Annual APA Book Design Awards, in the category – The Best Designed Children’s Picture Book.
+Winner 2003: The 51st Annual APA Book Design Awards for the Best Designed Children's Picture Book

-Highly commended 2003: The 51st Annual APA Book Design Awards, in the category – The Best Designed Children’s Cover of the Year.
+Highly commended 2003: The 51st Annual APA Book Design Awards, for the Best Designed Children's Cover of the Year

 Winner 2003: Galley Club Awards